1. When is the application deadline for the next class?

 3. How many positions are available?

-CMKC has four possible Postdoctoral Psychology Fellowships available for the 2020-2021 training year.
+Children's Mercy typically offers four Postdoctoral Psychology Fellowships each training year.
 Each position provides advanced-level training in a specialized area of practice.
 Common areas of emphasis include

 Clinical Child and/or Pediatric Psychology (specific to the fellow's interests)